apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**FDA advisers vote against first MDMA therapy to treat PTSD**
+**Boeing Keeps Making Excuses to Push Back First Astronaut Launch**

-You can read more about it [here](https://www.cnn.com/2024/06/04/health/mdma-ptsd-fda-advisers/index.html).
+You can read more about it [here](https://futurism.com/boeing-excuses-push-back-first-astronaut-launch).

 ## Requirements
 - Python 3.8